mrbengutierrez/Musical-Instrument-Recognizer/README.md

         <li>Generated plots of models of interest</li>
 	  </ul>
 	</li>
-	<li>Wrote about training and testing the data in the final paper
+	<li>Wrote about experiments,results, and conclusion in the final paper
 	  <ul>
 	    <li>Also formatted all plots, reference, and style in latex NIPS format</li>
       </ul>